 Are you going to write any curvy women?
 Or non-white characters?

 I do have a few curvy heroines sprinkled in my series.
-There’s one in Badger (a Roosters book that will eventually kick off a new series called Devil’s Fury MC), and when Tank gets his story (which will be book 9 of the Dixie Reapers), there’s a curvy heroine in that one too.
+There’s one in Badger (a Roosters book that will eventually kick off a new series called Devil’s Fury MC), and also in Tank.

-As for non-white characters, that’s been a bit trickier.
+As for non-white heroes, that’s been a bit trickier.
 I do actually have some characters in my MC series who aren’t white, but finding stock photos on the site I’m permitted to select from hasn’t been easy.
 Not that they don’t have a diverse selection of models, but finding ones in poses that work or dressed appropriately for a biker hasn’t been all that easy.
+Especially men who look older than early to mid-twenties.
 I always check the stock photo site before I start writing a book because I want to make sure they have an image that’s at least similar to my character.
 But stock photos are added all the time, so I keep checking to see what’s new.
 It’s getting harder and harder to find biker images of older men at all because I’ve either used them, or other authors with my publisher have used them.
 My publisher will never use the same model on a cover unless it’s a series that has the same character in each book.

 However, in Tex, Kalani is Hawaiian and Tex is Hispanic.
 In Zipper, the heroine is Korean.
-Book 8 of Dixie Reapers, which will release in December, has a half-Japanese heroine.
-When Tank comes out, his love interest is Hispanic.
+Book 8 of Dixie Reapers, Wraith, has a half-Japanese heroine.
+Tank’s love interest is Hispanic.
 For Devil’s Boneyard, the second book, Scratch, has a heroine who is mixed race (half-African American).
+Irish and Cinder both have non-white heroines too.
 So there are some characters popping up through both series, and there will be more to come.

 Will you be attending any conventions like RWA or Lori Foster’s RAGT?